Physella acuta

-Physella acuta, also known as European physa, tadpole snail, bladder snail, or acute bladder snail, is a species of small, air-breathing freshwater snail of the family Physidae.
+Physella acuta, also known as the European physa, tadpole snail, sewage snail, bladder snail, or acute bladder snail, is a species of small, air-breathing freshwater snail of the family Physidae.
 It originates from North America and was first described in 1805 by Jacques Philippe Raymond Draparnaud based on a specimen found in France.
-Its shell is sinistral (left-coiling), as is typical of physids.
-It reaches up to 12 mm in length and forms a high spiral with a pointed apex.
-The mantle is blue to dark grey with golden spots and is often visible through the thin shell.
-Like other physids, P. acuta presents a unique set of muscles called the physid musculature that allows it to rapidly twist its shell as a defense mechanism.
+Like other physids, P. acuta presents a sinistral (left-coiling) shell as well as a unique set of muscles called the physid musculature that allows it to rapidly twist the shell as a defence mechanism.

 P. acuta is invasive on all continents except Antarctica and is considered by Dillon and colleagues (2002) as "the world's most cosmopolitan freshwater gastropod".
-Its first introduction outside North America likely occurred through the 18th century cotton trade to Europe, while later spread mainly happened through the aquarium trade.
-The species can occupy various freshwater habitats, from lakes and ponds to sewage drains and irrigation systems, and tolerates polluted and oxygen-poor environments.
-As a simultaneous hermaphrodite (male and female reproductive organs are present and active at the same time), P. acuta can reproduce with other individuals and also self-fertilise.
-The species can coexist with other, often non-native snails such as Stenophysa marmorata and Radix auriculata.
-However, it frequently outcompetes native species due to its high reproductive rate and tolerance to habitat degradation.
-It is prey to a variety of animals such as water bugs, crayfish, and leeches, and protects itself by shaking its shell or escaping to or above the waterline.
-Despite its cosmopolitan distribution, prevalence of parasitic infections within invasive P. acuta populations is often low.
-Toledo and colleagues (1999) reported no successful infections by the human parasites Hypoderaeum conoideum and Trichobilharzia regenti, but one 2024 study detected Echinostoma (which causes echinostomiasis) in an individual from Rio de Janeiro, Brazil.
-P. acuta often arrives in aquariums through ornamental plants and can become a "pest snail" due to its rapid reproduction.
-However, a balanced population can help clean up organic leftovers in aquariums and avoid bacterial growth.
+Its first introduction outside North America likely occurred through the 18th-century cotton trade to Europe, while later spread mainly happened through the aquarium trade.
+The species can occupy diverse freshwater habitats and tolerates polluted as well as oxygen-poor environments.
+It can reproduce with other individuals and also self-fertilise.
+Due to its high reproductive rate and tolerance to habitat degradation, it frequently outcompetes native snail species.
+Prevalence of parasitic infections within invasive P. acuta populations is often low, but a 2024 study detected the human parasite Echinostoma (which causes a disease known as echinostomiasis upon infecting the gastrointestinal tract) in an individual from Rio de Janeiro, Brazil.
+In aquariums, P. acuta is usually introduced through ornamental plants and can become a "nuisance snail" due to its rapid reproduction.
+However, a controlled population in an aquarium can help clean up organic leftovers and control algal growth.